-- no sponsorship is required - an endorsement from the relevant government authorised endorsing body is required - those endorsed have the flexibility to work or be selfemployed, so long as they remain active in the field they have been endorsed - once an endorsement has been granted a separate visa application is required - an application can be made from either outside the UK or by switching in the UK from a different immigration category - those endorsed as leaders or endorsed by the Royal Society, British Academy, Royal Academy of Engineering or UKRI can apply for settlement (indefinite leave to remain) after three years, those endorsed as potential leaders (exceptional promise) by Tech Nation or the Arts Council can apply for settlement after five years - dependants are eligible to apply to join/accompany the main applicant.
+- An endorsement from the relevant endorsing body is required. - Those endorsed have the flexibility to work or be selfemployed, so long as they remain active in the field they have been endorsed. - An application can be made from either outside the UK or by switching in the UK from a different immigration route. - Dependants are eligible to apply to join/accompany the main applicant.